pbloem/cleartxt/README.md

 If this is the first time you hear about password hashing, you have absolutely no reason to be confident about your security.
 But even if it is fine, and nobody will ever hack your site, there are many other ways this could go wrong:

  * You are (probably) emailing users their password.
-Emails are not encrypted by default and anybody relaying the email data from you to your sender can read that email.
+Emails are not encrypted by default and anybody relaying the email data can read that email.
- * Your system administrator and your developers have access to this data.
+ * Your administrator and your developers have access to this data.
 They could read the emails of any users that reuse their email password for your site.
 I'm sure they're all very nice people, but it only takes one moment of weakness from one employee.
  * A careless developer might copy the database to their laptop for testing purposes, and get hacked themselves.
  * Your backups might be compromised, even if the main site is safe.